 Studies done on something known as neuron signaling have shown promise.
-A study done at Berkeley Research indicates that copper might be a new player in health and disease.
+A study done by Berkeley Research indicates that copper might be a new player in improving health and preventing disease.

 Neuron signaling has to do with the gap where one neuron passes a signal to another.
 This is also known as a synapse.
-Chemical elements such as calcium, sodium, and potassium are known to help signal the neuron’s membrane to help trigger this critical neuron to neuron communication.
+Chemical elements such as calcium, sodium, and potassium are known to help signal the neuron’s membrane to help trigger this critical step of neuron communication.

 Thanks to this study, copper has now been added to the list of elements that are essential for proper neuron signaling.

 Chris Chang, a chemist and professor who is part of the Sackler Sabbatical Exchange Program at Berkeley, CA, used a fluorescent probe to track the movement of copper in and out of nerve cells.

 “We have found that the copper is like a brake or a dimmer switch — one for each nerve cell.
 The more copper flows into the cell, the more it turns down neuron firing, but the brain can reverse the process by lowering copper levels to resume neuron signaling.”

 Through the process of blocking or accelerating copper accumulation, new treatment protocols can then be discovered, which could provide hope for a wide range of disorders, including nerve damage and neuropathy.